ArtistXoder/mozmile/README.md

 3) ```This is one of my project's I don't update much.```
 4) ```Make sure you case has good cooling.
 An I would recommend a fan to added to your Pi4 case.
 One more thing is to added heatsinks.```

+# Should be able to work on Pine64 boards / Orange Pi / Others